How to Make Espresso More Simple

 Distribution

 This is the process of evenly distributing the ground coffee in the basket, and there are multiple ways to do it, the most popular approach and probably the most effective, is WDT, or Weiss Distribution Technique, which is often referred to as the "WDT method", which would mean the Weiss distribution technique method which always makes me giggle (small things amuse small minds).
-This involves using a thin pointy object such as a needle (or a tool with multiple needle-shaped impliments) which are put into the coffee in the basket and moved around in concentric circles to evenly distribute the ground coffee.
+This involves using a thin pointy object such as a needle (or a tool with multiple needle-shaped implements) which are put into the coffee in the basket and moved around in concentric circles to evenly distribute the ground coffee.

 Over extraction